Bhattacharya-Lab/DConStruct/README.md

 Run `python DConStruct.py -r examples/input/T0968s2.rr -a examples/input/T0968s2.fasta -s examples/input/T0968s2.ss -o output/ -c cb -x 8 -m your/modeller/path`

 Top predicted model will be generated at `output/T0968s2_model1.pdb`.
+The predicted 3D model is given [here](examples/output/out.pdb)

-DConStruct is very fast.
+DConStruct is reasonably fast.
 On average it takes only a few minutes on a single core to run DConStruct.
 However, the running time depends on the sequence length of the target protein.
 For longer targets, DConStruct may take a few hours to complete.

 ## Data